 ECT induction is a statutory process enshrined in the education act and there are a number of key requirements which must be adhered to throughout the process…

-Under the new induction arrangements, during the 1st year of induction, each ECT must receive a reduced timetable (10% ECT time), in addition to statutory 10% planning, preparation and assessment time (PPA) each must be protected by law.
+Under the new arrangements, during the 1st year of induction, each ECT must receive a reduced timetable (10% ECT time), in addition to statutory 10% planning, preparation and assessment time (PPA), both must, by law, be protected.

 In year 2, ECT time will be reduced to 5% in addition to 10% PPA, which again must be protected.